mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

-# MXNet for PyTorch users in 10 minutes
+# PyTorch vs Apache MXNet

 [PyTorch](https://pytorch.org/) is a popular deep learning framework due to its easy-to-understand API and its completely imperative approach.
 Apache MXNet includes the Gluon API which gives you the simplicity and flexibility of PyTorch and allows you to hybridize your network to leverage performance optimizations of the symbolic graph.
+As of April 2019, [NVidia performance benchmarks](https://developer.nvidia.com/deep-learning-performance-training-inference) show that Apache MXNet outperforms PyTorch by ~77% on training ResNet-50: 10,925 images per second vs. 6,175.

 In the next 10 minutes, we'll do a quick comparison between the two frameworks and show how small the learning curve can be when switching from PyTorch to Apache MXNet.